iWinston/typeorm-plus/docs/select-query-builder.md

 ## Adding `WHERE` expression

-Adding SQL `WHERE` expression is easy as:
+Adding a `WHERE` expression is as easy as:

 ```typescript
 createQueryBuilder("user")
     .where("user.name = :name", { name: "Timber" })
 ```

-Will produce following SQL query:
+Will produce:

 ```sql
 SELECT ...
 FROM users user WHERE user.name = 'Timber'
 ```

-You can add `AND` into exist `WHERE` expression this way:
+You can add `AND` into an exist `WHERE` expression:

 ```typescript
 createQueryBuilder("user")